 HE Program/ Other Action Specific Action(s) Timeline Geographic Targeting 2023-2031 Outcomes Program D Improve information and visibility of infill housing types and options.
 Develop and publish toolkits for ADUs, JADUs, SB 9 housing, and SB 10 upzoning.
 The toolkits will provide permitting process information, forms, and resources for property owners.
 The ADU toolkit will also provide links/information about pre-approved plans from other California jurisdictions.
 Proactively distribute information about the toolkits to property owners using a variety of media outlets.
 Apply for appropriate funding, or partner with a qualified non-profit, that can be used to provide bridge loans and other financial assistance to qualified households, or units assured to available to income qualified households, to increase access and affordability of private-market homes for new construction or conversion for J/ADUs and SB 9.
-Within 18 months of adoption of the 2023-2031 housing element.
+Within 18 months of adoption of the 2023- 2031 housing element.
 ADUs, JADUs, and SB 9: Residential zoned parcels in the Highest and High Resource Areas.
-SB 10: within a 1⁄4 mile of a STAGE bus stop and that meet other statutory 1) Facilitate the construction or conversion of six JADUs, ADUs, and/or SB 9 housing units by 2031.
-2) Facilitate the completion of at least one SB 10 upzoning by January 1, 2029.
-3) If appropriate funding is secured, facilitate the construction or conversion of two J/ADUs by 2031.
+SB 10: within a 1⁄4 mile of a STAGE bus stop and that meet other statutory criteria.
+Facilitate the construction or conversion of six JADUs, ADUs, and/or SB 9 housing units by 2031.
+Facilitate the completion of at least one SB 10 upzoning by January 1, 2029.
+If appropriate funding is secured, facilitate the construction or conversion of two J/ADUs by 2031.
 Program E Identify public lands for residential development.
 Identify and inventory City- and publicly owned land within city limits appropriate for residential development.
 Site evaluation shall consider environmental constraints, proximity to utilities including dry utilities, legal ingress/egress, the availability of essential personal services within a quarter mile including public transit, and development potential related to site size, configuration, and other criteria.
-Complete within 3 years of adoption of the 2023-2031 housing element criteria.
-Availability in the Highest and High Resource Areas is prioritized.
+Complete within 3 years of adoption of the 2023-2031 housing element Availability in the Highest and High Resource Areas is prioritized.
 Publication of an inventory of publicly owned lands suitable for residential development.
-Contributing Factor • Unaffordable rent Disproportionate Housing Needs including Displacement Risks (high priority and low priority) Contributing Factors: • Unaffordable rents • Competing uses for housing units-economic pressures for conversion • Low inventory of affordable housing Program F.1 1) Active enforcement against illegal short term rentals because they reduce available housing stock.
+Disproportionate Contributing Factor • Unaffordable rent - es for conversi on Low inventory of a Program F.1 affordable housing 1) Active enforcement against illegal short term rentals because they reduce available housing stock.
 1) Continue and transactionally as Citywide No net loss of housing units due to illegal short